 Overcoming Defensive Fake Laughter Response

 Fake laughter can lead to social confusion and can end up hurting those who use it as a form of defense.
 Women, in particular, need to stop, behaving submissively and learn to become more assertive.
-Instead of laughing off an sexually unpleasant situation they need to stand up and protest or learn to get out of the situation.
+Instead of laughing off a sexually unpleasant situation, they need to stand up and protest or learn to get out of the situation.
 Instead of resorting to fake laughter and becoming sitting ducks.

 Becoming aware of our social responses to stressful situations is crucial to overcoming our defensive fake laughter response.
 When we pretend to feel something we are only numbing our real feelings.

 To live authentically we need to free ourselves from trying to please, accommodate or tolerate bad behavior.
 We don’t need to laugh it away.
 Fake laughter is not good for our health and neither does it help us socially in the long run.

 A Brief Tour of Human Consciousness: From Impostor Poodles to Purple Numbers by V.S.
 Ramachandran